 In the 18th century, our young Republic witnessed the migration of French chefs fleeing the French revolution.
 Our Limeño elite was eager to assimilate French recipes as well as to speak polished French.

-History has so much influence over individual lives.
+History has so much influence on individual lives.
 The working class has loved Chanfainita for over five centuries.
-Apparently, that’s one thing that will never change.𝔖
+Apparently, that’s one thing that may never change.𝔖